puma/puma/docs/deployment.md

 #### Worker utilization

-**How do you know if you're got enough (or too many workers)?**
+**How do you know if you've got enough (or too many workers)?**

 A good question.
 Due to MRI's GIL, only one thread can be executing Ruby code at a time.
 But since so many apps are waiting on IO from DBs, etc., they can utilize threads to make better use of the process.

 The rule of thumb is you never want processes that are pegged all the time.
-This means that there is more work to do that the process can get through.
+This means that there is more work to do than the process can get through.
 On the other hand, if you have processes that sit around doing nothing, then they're just eating up resources.

-Watching your CPU utilization over time and aim for about 70% on average.
+Watch your CPU utilization over time and aim for about 70% on average.
 This means you've got capacity still but aren't starving threads.

 ## Daemonizing